 Through the Early Childhood Support Organization (ECSO) Initiative, New Profit will establish a public-private partnership that provides resources and aligns financial incentives to support better outcomes for children from low-income communities who are enrolled in center-based Head Start and subsidized child care programs.

-ECSOs will serve as intermediary organizations that partner with these local center-based early childhood providers to help partners implement the ECSO’s articulated program model, covering all the areas we know are essential for high quality program delivery and long-term impact.
-Over the course of the five-year initiative, New Profit will
+ECSOs will serve as intermediary organizations that partner with these local center-based early childhood providers to help them implement the ECSO’s articulated program model, covering all the areas we know are essential for high-quality program delivery and long-term impact.

 ECSO Profile and Capacity

 Successful ECSO candidates will have the capacity to:

 - Share their articulated program model with local providers

 - Provide professional development models and ongoing support to help local partners implement these proven models

 - Assist with helping partners continuously monitor and improve fidelity and impact